Counting the number of elements in the mutation classes of \tilde{A}_n-quivers: Preliminaries

 We have the following well-known lemma: \begin{lem} If quivers $Q, Q'$ have the same underlying graph which is a tree, then $Q$ and $Q'$ are mutation equivalent. \end{lem}

-This lemma implies that one can speak of quivers associated to a simply-laced Dynkin diagram, i.e., the Dynkin diagram of type $A_n, D_n$ or $E_n$: a \Dfn{quiver of type} $A_n$ (resp.\ $D_n, E_n$) is defined to be a quiver in the mutation class of all quivers whose underlying graph is the Dynkin diagram of type $A_n$ (resp.\ $D_n, E_n$).
+This lemma implies that one can speak of quivers associated to a simply-laced Dynkin diagram, i.e., the Dynkin diagram of type $A_n, D_n$ or $E_n$: we define a \Dfn{quiver of type} $A_n$ (resp.\ $D_n, E_n$) to be a quiver in the mutation class of all quivers whose underlying graph is the Dynkin diagram of type $A_n$ (resp.\ $D_n, E_n$).
+We remark that some authors use this term to refer to an orientation of the Dynkin diagram of type $A_n$ (resp.\ $D_n, E_n$).

 One can easily check that the oriented $n$-cycle is also of type $D_n$, as has been done in \cite[Type IV]{Vatne2008}.
 Two non-oriented $n$-cycles are mutation equivalent if and only if the number of arrows oriented clockwise coincide, or the number of arrows oriented clockwise in one cycle agrees with the number of arrows oriented anti-clockwise in the other cycle.
 This was shown in \cite{Bastian2009, FominShapiroThurston2008} and is restated in Theorem~\ref{thm:description_mutation_classes}.
-Quivers in those mutation classes are called \Dfn{quivers of type} $\Atilde_{n-1}$ and are described in more detail in Section~\ref{sec:mutation classes of Atilde quivers}.
+We call quivers in those mutation classes \Dfn{quivers of type} $\Atilde_{n-1}$.
+They will be described in more detail in Section~\ref{sec:mutation classes of Atilde quivers}.
 In Figure~\ref{fig:Dynkin}, the Dynkin diagrams of types $A_n$ and $D_n$ and the extended Dynkin diagram of $\Atilde_{n-1}$ are shown.

 \begin{eg} The mutation class of type $\Atilde_3$ of the non-oriented cycles with two arrows in each direction is given by

 The mutation class of type $\Atilde_3$ of the non-oriented cycle with $3$ arrows in one direction and $1$ arrow in the other is given by